Laos Visa on Arrival is available at these 10 border crossings.

 6. Nam Hueang – Kenthao (L) / Nakraseng – Tha Li (T).
 Entering Laos at the new Nam Hueang / Kenthao crossing is a relatively new crossing.
 This is the most difficult crossing in Laos.
 In 2020 exit is not permitted, even if you have Kenthao as your designated port of departure on your entry permit!
 See this GT Rider forum report for more info & photos on this crossing.
 BUT Closed to motorbikes – entry & departure – in September 2016.

 Riding the Mekong between Thailand & Laos in the dry season.

 7. Pakxan (L) / Bun Kan (T).
 Downstream from Vientiane & Nong Khai.
+No Visa On Arrival.
 Use this crossing to enter Laos & go to Vientiane when you can’t enter Laos via the Friendship Bridge.
-Note that there is no visa on arrival for Laos at Pakxan, so you must have a visa in your passport first.
-Get one from the Lao consulate in Khon Kaen.
+Get your Lao visa in advance, from the Lao consulate in Khon Kaen.

 Laos: the Pakxan ferry crossing to Bun Kan, Thailand.

 8. Note Mekong River Crossings by boat: The only ferry crossing left now is at Bun Kan (Thailand) – Pakxan (Laos).

 9. Note Laos Entry: You are normally granted 1-2 weeks bike entry permit.
 A maximum of 1 month is possible on arrival but not automatically given, however you should ask.
 The overstay fine is 200 baht a day, but this is not always collected when you leave.